 Turmeric is generally known as the flavorful spice at the base of many Caribbean and Indian food dishes.
-However, in recent years, turmeric has found a purpose beyond the kitchen due to its most active ingredient, Curcumin — an anti-inflammatory with antioxidant properties.
+However, in recent years, turmeric has found a purpose beyond the kitchen due to its most active ingredient, Curcumin — a powerful natural anti-inflammatory, antioxidant, and anti-septic wonder.

 The turmeric skin benefits are not just anecdotal, but have been studied and proven to work scientifically.
 A 2016 study, published by the National Institute of Health, showed that turmeric greatly improved the state of several common skin conditions, whether it was ingested or applied topically.
 These skin conditions included acne, alopecia, dermatitis, psoriasis, and vitiligo.
-While it wasn’t a full cure for some ailments, turmeric has been shown to reduce the severity of many skin related issues.
+While it may not have been a full cure for some ailments, turmeric has been shown to reduce the severity of many skin related issues.

 Because of its grainy texture, turmeric can also work as a scrub, gently removing dead skin cells.
 It’s a natural exfoliator that also helps reduce the appearance of wrinkles, fine lines, and dark spots.
 It even helps soothe dry skin and moisturize dry patches when paired with oils or other skin moisturizing ingredients.